 A sector-based crediting program must ensure the permanence of any GHG emissions reductions.
 GHG emissions above the implementing jurisdiction's crediting baseline will constitute a reversal for purposes of this Chapter.
-The implementing jurisdiction will identify and quantify drivers of potential reversal, resulting in a risk reversal factor.
-This factor will be deducted from the total issued credits and transferred into a buffer pool.
+Assessment of reversal risk is a critical component of ensuring the long-term environmental integrity of the sector-based crediting program and for any ETS that chooses to recognize the sector-based crediting program.
+In order to ensure permanence of credits in the event of a potential future reversal, t-The implementing jurisdiction must will identify and quantify drivers of potential reversal, (including those outlined in Subchapter 11.3), resulting in the calculation of a risk reversal factor.
+This factor will be deducted from the total number of credits issued eredits by the implementing jurisdiction and transferred into a buffer pool.
+Credits maintained in the buffer pool may only be retired in the event of a reversal.